OffsecDeer/offsecdeer/content/post/htb-writeup-forest.md

-[evil-winrm](https://github.com/Hackplayers/evil-winrm) can be used to login through WinRM, which is running on port 5985 and that nmap usually recognizes as RPC via HTTP:
+[evil-winrm](https://github.com/Hackplayers/evil-winrm) can be used to login through WinRM, which is running on port 5985 and that nmap usually recognizes as "Microsoft HTTPAPI httpd 2.0 (SSDP/UPnP)":

 ```aaa
 ┌─[✗]─[baud@parrot]─[~/HTB/forest]